Coyenn/retrieva/README.md

 ### Initialization

-Any project using retrieva must have a `retrieva.json` file in the root directory.
+Any project using retrieva must have a `retrieva.json` present file in the root directory.
 The init command will create this file for you.

 ```bash
 retrieva init